 Continued O’Brien, “It’s significant that in ‘Amoris Laetitia,’ Francis recognizes that conscience is a priority.
 It’s an acknowledgement that people’s lives are vastly different than the letter of the law.
 But how you apply the law matters—it’s what drives people away.
 However, since he did not make any real change in this document, the reality is that Francis will have to sit down and make the effort to change the law in the future.

 “Beyond not changing the actual doctrine, the final disappointment in ‘Amoris Laetitia’ is that the devil is in the details.
 Francis again condemns the conscience-based decision to have an abortion, and he goes back to the party line about contraception—by reiterating the primacy of Humanae Vitae, the church abortion ban—to shore up any concerns that conservatives may have that real change is possible.

 “But the fact is, real change is what Catholics practice in following their conscience every day.
 Francis’ pastoral approach is always welcome and a breath of fresh air from his predecessors.
 But talking about the law in a pastoral manner does not change doctrine, and it will not change the real practice of Catholics.
 We already make our decisions based on conscience.
-That’s what we’ve done, and that’s what we’ll continue to do.”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+That’s what we’ve done, and that’s what we’ll continue to do.”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.